-Ophthalmologist Dr Starr from Weill Cornell Medical College agrees with Hobday and feels children should spend much more time outdoors, suggesting an extra 3 hours a day.
-He explains that dopamine, a vital component in eye growth in children is stimulated by daylight.
-Dopamine is said to prevent the eyes from elongating, which is, as noted above, a cause of myopic vision.
+Ophthalmologist Dr Starr from Weill Cornell Medical College feels children should spend much more time outdoors, suggesting an extra 3 hours a day.

-Indeed, a recent pilot study from China found that schoolchildren and teachers prefer what they call brightly lit classrooms, ones that reflect more natural day light.
+A recent pilot study from China found that schoolchildren and teachers prefer what they call brightly lit classrooms.

 ISO 30071.1 has been developed to reinforce the 1998 PUWER Act (Provision & Use Work Equipment Regulations) assisting the builders of digital products to ensure sufficient adaptability for the 45% of the UK who suffer a disability of some kind, to be enabled to “access” / customise their screen products.

-Interestingly it could be that children are not considered users, and so are exempt from Health & Safety occupational health protection yet, before, during and post COVID 19, children are as often online as much, if not more than their parents.
+Interestingly it could be that children are not considered users, and so are exempt from Health & Safety occupational health protection.

 The use of intuitive coloured overlays and tinted glasses has been well documented, but what is evolving is the next generation of “subjective coloured display screen interface optimisation”.
 This new, objective methodology was developed originally as a Digital Literacy aid for teenagers but is now being developed as a Wellbeing Tool for those in education, as well as for DSE operators in the workplace, to mitigate repetitive visual injuries in an age diverse population which is already coping with poor environmental factors, in addition to personal visual issues.